1993–94 Phoenix Suns season

+During the NBA All-Star weekend at the Target Center in Minneapolis, Minnesota, Barkley and Johnson were both selected for the 1994 NBA All-Star Game, as members of the Western Conference All-Star team, although Barkley did not participate due to injury; it was the eighth All-Star selection for Barkley, and the third and final selection for Johnson.
+Both players were also named to the All-NBA Second Team at the end of the season, while Barkley finished in tenth place in Most Valuable Player voting, and Johnson finished in eleventh place.

-In the Western Conference First Round of the playoffs, the Suns swept the Golden State Warriors in three straight games, where Barkley scored a playoff career-high of 56 points in a 140–133 road win in Game 3.
+In the Western Conference First Round of the 1994 NBA playoffs, the Suns swept the Golden State Warriors in three straight games, where Barkley scored a playoff career-high of 56 points in a 140–133 road win in Game 3, at the Oakland-Alameda County Coliseum Arena.
 However, after taking a 2–0 series lead over the Houston Rockets in the Western Conference Semi-finals, the Suns lost the series in seven games.
-The Rockets would go on to defeat the New York Knicks in seven games in the NBA Finals, winning their first ever championship.
+The Rockets would go on to defeat the New York Knicks in seven games in the 1994 NBA Finals, winning their first ever NBA championship.

-Barkley and Johnson both returned to the All-Star Game, Barkley's eighth and for Johnson, his third and final All-Star selection.
-However, Barkley was injured and did not play in the All-Star Game, which was held in Minneapolis.
-At season's end, both players had earned All-NBA Second Team honors.
-Following the season, Ceballos was traded to the Los Angeles Lakers, and Miller signed as a free agent with the Detroit Pistons, while Mark West was traded to the Pistons for a future draft pick.
+The Suns finished sixth in the NBA in home-game attendance, with an attendance of 779,952 at the America West Arena during the regular season.
+Following the season, Ceballos was traded to the Los Angeles Lakers, and Miller signed as a free agent with the Detroit Pistons, while West was traded to the Pistons in exchange for a future draft pick.